 Launcher and Smart Tip Behavior Settings

-- Appears after page load and then stays visible: The setting will display the Launcher even if its selected element disappears from the page and reappears again, such as a hover menu.
+- Appears after page load and then stays visible: The setting will display the Launcher even if its selected element disappears from the page and reappears again, like on a hover menu

 - Appears and disappears as a result of user action: Before WalkMe checks for an element or jQuery selector, WalkMe will always check the Segments assigned in the Segmentation Center.
 WalkMe will constantly look for the element.